Search results for:

-Let’s look at a common, real-world example.
+Let's look at a common, real-world example.
 You want to take that someone special on a surprise trip for their birthday.
-So you visit travel booking sites or maybe even an online ticket reseller that finds the best deals on great seats and an amazing hotel.
-When you submit your preferences through their online form, that web application is going to submit command strings to APIs from multiple providers to find the best prices that fit your needs the closest.
+So you visit travel booking sites or maybe even an online ticket reseller that finds the best deals on great seats and a fancy hotel; when you submit your preferences through their online form, that web application is going to submit command strings to APIs from multiple providers to find the best prices that fit your needs the closest.

 Nope.
 Instead, the developers of your favorite apps and websites created an interpreter to take the information you enter in a form and craft a query string that the databases understand.
-That way both you and the underlying data structure get to speak the languages you understand the best, and everyone can get what they want in the end.
-Pretty neat right?
+That way, both you and the underlying data structure get to speak the languages you know the best, and everyone can get what they want in the end.
+Pretty neat, right?

 And that interpreter is a rock star!
-They can deliver info in multiple languages compatible with multiple data infrastructures all at the same time.
-You can tell that middleman to allow access to certain info only if the requesting party has the right key to get in, like a safety deposit box.
+They can deliver info in multiple languages compatible with various data infrastructures all at the same time.
+You can tell that middlemen access specific information only if the requesting party has the right key to get in, like a safety deposit box.